LUMBAR SPINAL STENOSIS

 Southwest Scoliosis Institute’s orthopedic surgeons, Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, all board-certified, fellowship-trained surgeons with years of experience treating patients with complex spine conditions – including lumbar spinal stenosis.

-Lumbar spinal stenosis primarily affects older adults (50 and older) and is usually the result of normal age-related causes like wear and tear, arthritis, or a combination of both.
+Lumbar spinal stenosis primarily affects adults (50 years old and older) and is usually the result of normal age-related causes like wear and tear, arthritis, or a combination of both.
 Other conditions that can lead to lumbar spinal stenosis include:

 Lumbar spinal stenosis can occur with and without symptoms, but when symptoms do occur, they tend to worsen over time.
 The most common symptoms include: